 Living in Southwest Waterfront, D.C.

-Part of original city planner Pierre L'Enfant's design, Southwest Waterfront, D.C., contains some of the city's oldest buildings, including the Wheat Row block of townhomes, dating to 1793, as well as a 1791 U.S. military arsenal.
-The neighborhood is one of two residential neighborhoods in the southwest section of Waterfront D.C.
-For decades, the Southwest Waterfront area was isolated from the rest of the city, largely because of the busy southwest freeway between it and the National Mall, and indeed, the neighborhood today is still rarely seen by the throngs of tourists flocking to the monuments.
+Part of original city planner Pierre L'Enfant's design, Southwest Waterfront, D.C., contains some of the city's oldest buildings, including the Wheat Row block of townhomes, which date back to 1793, as well as a 1791 U.S. military arsenal.
+The neighborhood is only one of two residential neighborhoods in the southwest section of Waterfront D.C.
+For decades, the Southwest Waterfront area felt isolated from the rest of the city, largely because of the busy southwest freeway between it and the National Mall, and the neighborhood today is still rarely seen by the throngs of tourists flocking to the monuments.
 Pedestrian access, a Metro stop, and an increasing number of for-hire bikes make access to other neighborhoods easier today, and an exploding number of new developments make living in Southwest Waterfront increasingly attractive and convenient.

 Southwest Waterfront Real Estate

 Southwest Waterfront, D.C., has one of the city's most dynamic real estate markets, with options to suit any home buyer or renter.
-Beginning in the 1950s, the neighborhood was part of an urban renewal plan.
-In this period, a number of large apartment buildings were built, and most of these are still standing.
+Beginning in the 1950s, Southwest Waterfront was part of an urban renewal plan, where a number of large apartment buildings were built, and most of these are still standing today.
 New mixed-use developments have also brought on a number of glass-walled condo developments.
-The new construction commands a higher price but often comes equipped with a long list of amenities.
+These new constructions command a higher price tag, but often come equipped with a long list of amenities.
 Much like the rest of Washington, D.C., the neighborhood has plenty of quaint, old row houses along wide, leafy streets.
-Many of these have been renovated, and some are broken up into apartments or have been converted to smaller condo developments.
+Many of these have been recently renovated, and some are broken up into apartments or have been converted to smaller condo developments.